lsst-ts/ts_tma/docs/tma_main-axes_encoder-system-measurements/Encoder-System-Measurements.md

    $headLineAbsoluteValue (lines) = headLinesValue - referenceValue$.
 This position is the absolute position of each head in the encoder tape.
 So, those values are different for each head.
 3. The value calculated in step 2 is the absolute position of each head in the tape, but in order to be a valid value, all the heads must be about the same value.
-This is done using and offset for each head.
+This is done using an offset for each head.
    $headLineAbsoluteReferencedToSamePosition (lines) = headLinesValue - referenceValue + headOffset$.
 The calculation of this offset, *headOffset (lines)*, is explained in [this document](https://ts-tma.lsst.io/docs/tma_maintenance_eib_position-measurement-and-references/Position-Measurement-and-References.html).